AlexanderRubinstein/USISegmentation/README.md

 ## Introduction

-With ultrasound, a number of soft-tissues (parenchymal), for example, thyroid formations can be completely visualized, the state of which has important di- agnostic value.
+With ultrasound, a number of soft-tissues (parenchymal), for example, thyroid formations can be completely visualized, the state of which has important diagnostic value.
 In thyroid the pathology can be diffused (affecting the entire organ/structure), focal or mixed.
 With the development of computer vision technologies, research has become possible at the junction of the areas of deep learning and biomedicine to solve